 Just a short distance from downtown Palafox Street lies St. Michael’s Cemetery, one of the two oldest cemeteries in the state of Florida.
 The eight-acre cemetery is listed on the National Register of Historic Places and is a testament to the diverse history of Pensacola.
 Historical research indicates that the site was in use as a burial ground beginning in the mid 1700s, however the land was officially designated a cemetery by the King of Spain in 1807.
 The cemetery’s earliest surviving above-ground marker is that of José Roig from 1812, which is associated with Pensacola’s Second Spanish Period (1781-1821).
 During that period of time, Pensacola drew immigrants from around the world.
 The cemetery is the resting place of captains of industry, victims of yellow fever epidemics and steam ship explosions, along with those who died in child birth, as infants, and of old age.

-There are approximately 3200 marked graves in the cemetery with subsurface anomalies possibly indicating an additional 4,000+ unmarked graves.
+There are approximately 3200 marked graves in the cemetery with sub surface anomalies possibly indicating an additional 4,000+ unmarked grave.
 Tombstones in the cemetery reflect not only status and ethnicity of individuals but also reflect society as a whole on the Florida Gulf Coast frontier.
 This open-air museum and history lesson is shaded by ancient live oaks and is definitely worth a visit while in Pensacola.

 #8 Contemplate those who have served our country